 Then, the unthinkable can happen: You might even max out your storage capacity, leaving no room to store products your customers actually want.
 (That is especially risky considering the widespread warehouse shortage issues lately.)

-Plus, the more stock you have sitting in a facility, the more exposed you are to risks like natural disasters or theft.
+Plus, the more stock you have sitting in a facility, the more exposed you are to inventory risks like natural disasters or theft.

 There’s a reason you don’t keep all your money in gold bars on your closet shelves — it’s more vulnerable and exposed that way.
 Your business capital — especially when it’s tied up in inventory — is the same way.